-LuAnn Herring is the Vice President and the Executive Director of Berkshire Missions, Inc., the parent organization of Africa Connect which she co-founded with her husband Bob in 2006.
+LuAnn Herring is the Executive Director of Berkshire Missions, Inc., the parent organization of Africa Connect which she co-founded with her husband Bob in 2006.
 Bob and LuAnn have traveled to Kenya each year since their first trip in 2004, and usually stay about three months every trip.

-In Kenya, LuAnn works closely with the national staff in administration and accountability procedures and program development, and resources with other organizations, building relationships on the ground.
-But primarily, she is “mama” to the 60 preschool children of Graceway Academy, the core project of the mission, and the 65 Primary students who benefit from the Ian Memorial Sponsorship Fund, of which LuAnn is Field Director.
+In her role as Field Director, LuAnn works closely with the Kenyan national staff in administration and accountability procedures and program development, and resources with other organizations, building relationships on the ground.
+But primarily, she is “mama” to the 60 preschool children of Graceway Academy, the core project of the mission, and the 65 Primary students who benefit from the Ian Memorial Sponsorship Fund.
 Her favorite pastime is walking in the slum, visiting the children's homes, and encouraging the struggling mamas and guardians.
 LuAnn also serves as Bible teacher, motivational speaker and worship leader, and helps to plan the itinerary for short term mission teams.

 In the US, LuAnn oversees the administrative and promotional activities of Africa Connect, regularly communicating with the public through speaking engagements, newsletters and blogs, and social media.

 LuAnn and Bob met in Alaska, were married in 1974, and now live in the Berkshires of Western Massachusetts, where Bob has operated a retail business for 44 years.
 They have four daughters, and many exceptional grandchildren.
 LuAnn's educational background is in psychology and journalism, literature and Bible, and she has received training in Graphics Arts and cross-cultural ministry.
 Throughout the years she has served in churches as Worship Leader, Secretary, Sunday School teacher, and Trustee.